corda/corda-docs/content/en/docs/cenm/1.3/identity-manager.md

 the cache directory in order to make sure that all the cached responses are the same, and there are no CRL inconsistencies across proxy instances.
 This can be easily done for example by using a Kubernetes cluster for managing the proxy containers.

-The cache of each proxy instance (or all of them, if they are using a shared volume) is refreshed as soon as a call to this proxy is made.
+The cache of each proxy instance (or all of them, if they are using a shared volume) is refreshed as soon as a request to this proxy is made.
-In order to avoid a case of a regularly failing Identity Manager, which is up just in time to sign a new CRL but fails again before receiving calls from the proxies, a regular polling interval can be set.
+A frequent polling interval should be set in order to avoid a scenario where an Identity Manager Service is live long enough to receive a new signed CRL but fails again before the proxies fetch and cache the updated CRL.

 ##### Application Gateway setup